jacobobryant/site/public/post/2020/guide-to-clojure/index.md

 [Mystery Cows](https://github.com/jacobobryant/mystery-cows), a cow-themed version of the board game Clue.
 Most articles will have you follow this pattern:

  - Checkout a particular branch from the Mystery Cows repository.
+Run the code so you can see what the end result will look like.

  - Study and tinker with the code.
 Learn how it works on your own if you can.